Desmic quartic surfaces in arbitrary characteristic: Desmic quartic surfaces

+\begin{remark} Apparently, Coxeter was the first to relate the Coxeter group $W(F_4)$ with the desmic system of tetrahedra (see \cite[Remark 12]{Manivel}).
+However, the relationship between the Reye configuration and the $24$-cell was discussed earlier in \cite[Chapter 3, \S\S 22, 23]{Hilbert}.\footnote{The Russian edition has been in the first author's possesion since 1962.} We followed the latter to realize the desmic system inside the complete cube. \end{remark}

-\begin{remark} As observed by Tomasz Szemberg, the set 24 points given in \eqref{singularpts} and \eqref{vertices} has a peculiar property that, although the set is not a complete intersection in $\bbP^3$, its projection to $\bbP^2$ from a general point is a complete intersection of quartic and sextic curves.
-Unfortunately, we do not know an explanation of this property of the set. \end{remark} 6pt
+\begin{remark} As observed by Tomasz Szemberg, the set of $24$ points given in \eqref{singularpts} and \eqref{vertices} has a peculiar property that, although the set is not a complete intersection in $\bbP^3$, its projection to $\bbP^2$ from a general point is a complete intersection of a quartic and a sextic curve.
+The curves are the unions of lines.
+The projection of the six edges of one of the tetrahedra and the projection of the four lines defined by the perspectivity from a vertex of one of the tetrahedra.